Table of Contents

 Cryptocurrency TradingBuying and selling cryptocurrencies has become a very big business.
 The total value of all the cryptocurrencies in the world is more than 350 billion US Dollars.
 Just under 17 billion US Dollars’ worth of cryptocurrency was bought and sold today!

-You can trade online with crypto exchanges like Binance, Bitstamp and Coinbase.
+Binance, Bitstamp and Coinbase.
 You can also arrange to trade cryptocurrencies in-person with peer-to-peer sites like LocalBitcoins.com.
 The cryptocurrency market is an exciting place.
 Traders can make millions and then lose it all.
 Cryptocurrencies are created overnight and then disappear just as fast.
 My advice to any newbie trader out there is to only spend what you can afford to lose.
 I know I sound like your Grandma, but it’s true!
+Crypto trading should be used as a way to support the technology and not as a quick way to get rich!

 INTERESTING FACTYou can trade online with crypto exchanges like Binance, Bitstamp and Coinbase.
 You can also arrange to trade cryptocurrencies in-person with peer-to-peer sites like LocalBitcoins.com